WyldPhyr/pdu_log/documentation.md

 We need to make a program, accessible from phones, that lets teachers log their personal development hours, on-the-spot and quickly

 The solution:
-A dynamic web-page where one fills out a forum in order to save to their google drive via a spreadsheet
+A dynamic web-page where one fills out a form in order to save to their Google Drive via a spreadsheet

 Sources:
 - http://html5up.net